rhel-labs/learn-katacoda/crypto-policy/step3.md

 [Tue Jul 16 15:13:25.580860 2019 ] [ssl:emerg] [pid 8869:tid 140233336588544] SSL Library Error: error: 140AB18F: SSL routines: SSL_CTX_use_certificate:ee key too small
 </pre>

+> **NOTE:** Your log date, time, process ID, or other metadata may be different.
+The important part is the message at the end of the entries.

 From the log data, the error causing Apache to not start is caused by the /etc/pki/tls/certs/localhost.crt file.
 Recall from the first step, Validate the Environment, that this file contained a certificate that used a 2048 bit